List of Gridman Universe characters: SSSS Gridman

 A gigantic ammonite-resembling monster that Alexis created from Akane using his Instance Abreaction on her, rampaging through the city before Gridknight appears and pulls out Akane from it before Alexis absorbed her.
 With no host, Zegga was left as an empty husk that rolled in Tsutsujidai before Gridman wiped it from existence with his Grid Fixer Beam.

 SSSS Dynazenon

-The Kaiju that appear are sought by the Kaiju Eugenicists, who seek to control them and use them to wipe mankind out.
-Upon being controlled by a Kaiju User's Instance Domination, they grew into red-eyed behemoths that towered over the cityscape, though Zaiohn grew massive without any outside influence.
+The Kaiju that appear are sought by the Kaiju Club, which seeks to control them and use them to wipe out mankind.
+When controlled by a Kaiju User's Instance Domination, they grew into red-eyed behemoths that towered over the cityscape, though Zaiohn grew massive without any external influence.